 ISSUE: Confined spaces are some of the most dangerous and potentially life-threatening work environments in industry, making ventilation, respiratory and PPE equipment an integral component of a total safety program.
-US OSHA states "electrical equipment must be approved by a Nationally Recognized Testing Laboratory (NRTL) "... and stated in 29 CFR 1910.303(a).
+US OSHA states "electical equipment must be approved by a Nationally Recognized Testing Laboratory (NRTL) "... and stated in 29 CFR 1910.303(a).
 In addition, NRTL's must approve this equipment using US recognized test standards, 29 CFR 1910.7."
-Proper selection and training with approved confined space safety equipment can reduce the cause of potential accidents and even loss of life.
+Proper selection and training with approved hazardous location safety equipment can reduce the cause of potential accidents and even loss of life.
 In order to select the proper equipment, the worker must first determine whether the location is considered a Hazardous or Non-Hazardous location.
+If the location is deemed to be Hazardous or Potentially Hazardous, the ventilation blower must be approved for use in the hazard location and an explosion-proof electric or pneumatic blower should be chosen.